bpmct/code-server-azure/README.md

 ## Troubleshooting

+The web server may not redirect to the --link URL correctly off the bat.
+Restarting the app or waiting for the deployment to complete may fix the issue.
+After authenticating with GitHub, a single refresh may be necessary to connect to code-server.

 You can connect to your code server instance via SSH under `Development Tools -> SSH`.
 Logs for code-server and the mini web server are stored in `/home/coder/`.

 By default, Azure does not have logging enabled.
 To enable logs, go to "Monitoring -> App Service Logs" and turn on.
 Retention period can be set to 1 day.
 Then, you can preview logs under "Monitoring > Log Stream" or via the Azure CLI: